 In the twins’ room, Sarah has been treated to watching Katya busy between her sister’s legs while she straddled Katja’s head.
 She and Katja simulgasm, then they double team Katya.
-After the first round, the twins strap up and take turns doing Sarah, finishing off with Katya taking her in the ass while Sarah licks Katja to yet another orgasm.
+After the first round, the twins strap up and take turns doing Sarah, finishing off with Katya taking her in the ass while Sarah licks Katja to yet another climax.

 Then it’s deathly quiet in the house of lesbiana.
 A soft rain falls, but there’s no one even close to conscious inside to hear it.

 Morning, seven comes and goes, then Ellen stirs at seven thirty, warm shower and downstairs to get the day cranking.
-Shortly after eight the others have made an appearance, there is coffee, tea and silence, except for clicking keys while they surf Sunday papers.
+Shortly after eight the others have made an appearance, there is coffee, tea, and silence, except for clicking keys while they surf Sunday papers.

 At nine, Ellen says, “Shall we breakfast at En Vie?
 We can skip lunch, train and I’ll figure out something for dinner, maybe just pizza.”